samasthiti/samasthiti/_threeddesigns/shayam-nagar-nx.md

 ---
 **FACADE ELEVATION:**

 The house is of dimension 23 feet by 45 feet which is ground, first floor, and terrace floor having tower room only.
-The house was designed in modern style at a budget of 2,25,000/-.The Corner elevation contains a balcony having a glass railing.
+The house elevation was designed in modern style at a budget of 2,25,000/-.The Corner elevation contains a balcony having a glass railing.
 The material used travertine tiles and RCC work.
 And on the other side, there is a projected planter box that is high lighting the balcony, and the house have one main entrance of 7 feet in height.
 Which is made of M.S. and coated with wooden texture.

 **Plot size -** 23 Feet x 45 Feet